michaelsboost/WebDGap/thesis.md

       location.reload(true);
     });

+### 4.6 <a name="wine">WINE</a>

 Lastly, there's a Windows application called [Resource Hacker](http://angusj.com/resourcehacker/).
 This application allows you to change the Windows application's .exe icon along with it's metadata.

-### 4.5 <a name="wine">WINE</a>
+Except it's a Windows application.
+So in order to run Windows apps on Mac and Linux operating systems you would use an application called [WINE](https://www.winehq.org/).

 [WINE](https://www.winehq.org/) (originally an acronym for "Wine Is Not an Emulator") is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD.
 Instead of simulating internal Windows logic like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls on-the-fly, eliminating the performance and memory penalties of other methods and allowing you to cleanly integrate Windows applications into your desktop. [source](https://www.winehq.org/)